-These requirements are in addition to any that can be found within the Tennessee CARES Act Management System ("TN CAMS"), to which recipients agree when accepting the payment.
-Other state and federal requirements and conditions may apply to the payment, including but not limited to certain sections of 2 C.F.R.
-Part 200 referenced herein, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and applicable subparts; the state funding announcement under which transfer payments are distributed; and any applicable documents referenced in the documents and sources listed above.
+These requirements are in addition to any that can be found within the Tennessee CARES Act Management System ("TN CAMS"), to which recipients agree when completing a Request for Funding ("RFF").
+Other state and federal requirements and conditions may apply to the payments, including but not limited to certain sections of 2 C.F.R.
+Part 200 referenced herein, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and applicable subparts; the state funding announcement under which payments are distributed; and any applicable documents referenced in the documents and sources listed above.